lkodinsson/MARS/Fantasy/Skills.md

 The first step to crafting an item is just a matter of roleplaying: is a workshop or marketplace available, or do you carry the tools necessary to build this item?
 Afterwards, there are three basic steps:

-* Determine total cost and craft difficulty
+* Determine the total cost and craft difficulty
-* Roll craft check
+* Roll a craft check
-* Determine progress and pay immediate cost
+* Determine craft progress and pay the immediate cost

 The difficulty value to craft an item is based on its cost.
 This can be determined manually by finding the square root of the cost in silver pieces, then adding 4 to the result.
 The following table can be used as a quick reference.